open-cluster-management-io/community/addon_development.md

 ## Scope of an addon

-- The addon must provide management capability over multiple kubernetes clusters.
+- The addon must provide management capability over multiple Kubernetes clusters.
-- It can be a brand new project or an integration with existing project
+- It can be a brand new project or an integration with an existing project.
+- The addon should adopt [addon APIs](https://open-cluster-management.io/concepts/addon/) for management.

 ## Rules for New Addons